Crispy Rice Sushi Recipe with Smoked Salmon Avocado

 How to make it spicy?

-You can mix my bang bang sauce with some hot sauce, or sriracha, or add spicy mayo to make it spicy.
+You can mix my bang bang sauce with some hot sauce, or sriracha, or add spicy mayo to make it spicy or drizzle with my garlic chili sauce.
 If you prefer to use sashimi sushi grade ahi tuna, tuna, or salmon, you can dice them and mix them with the spicy mayo mixture to make spicy tuna crispy rice.

 Can I make it ahead?